Archonic944/midigym/README.md

 PLEASE PLEASE PLEASE CONTRIBUTE!!!
 Fork and make a pull request, suggest new features, mail patches to my house, ANYTHING!!

 Large additions are ok, but try not to go overboard (or at least open an issue so we can talk about it before you do)!

+## Acknowledgements

+Thanks to Sveltekit, webmidi.js, and tonaljs for providing very useful libraries/frameworks.